Tropical storm deaths cross 500 in Southeast Asia, over 4 million affected

+There were 336 dead in Indonesia, 170 in Thailand, and two deaths reported in Malaysia.

-Rescue and relief officials in the Southeast Asian countries were still trying to get access to many flood-hit areas on Sunday even as flood waters receded and tens of thousands people were evacuated across the three countries.
+Rescue and relief officials were still trying to get access to many flood-hit areas on Sunday even as flood waters receded, and tens of thousands people were evacuated across the three countries.

-Separately, across the Bay of Bengal, another 153 people were killed by a cyclone in the island nation of Sri Lanka, authorities said, with 191 others missing and more than half a million affected nationwide.
+Separately, across the Bay of Bengal, another 153 people were killed by a cyclone in Sri Lanka, authorities said, with 191 others missing and more than half a million affected nationwide.

 Indonesia